cylc/cylc-flow/doc/src/running-suites.rst

 VMs inside the HPC trust zone (where HTTPS and ssh should be allowed).

-It is also possible to run Cylc suite server programs on HPC login nodes, but this is not recommended for load, run duration, and GUI reasons.
+It is also possible to run Cylc suite server programs on HPC login nodes, but this is not recommended for load and run duration,

 Finally, it has been suggested that *port forwarding* may provide another solution - but that is beyond the scope of this document.